Encyclobinafix/Data_analysis_using_Excel/README.md

 # Data_analysis_using_Excel
-Data wrangling using Excel to identify trends and provide meaningful insights to business stakeholders.
+This project is about analysing data using Excel to identify trends and provide meaningful insights to business stakeholders for better decisoin making.